 An Indian mother of a boy, Jyoti Tiwari has given them a fitting reply to both.

-In her message Jyoti said that it felt very strange to her that an actor like Akshay Kumar had the audacity to give this message when the films he endorse shows high end sexism and objectification of women.
-These don’t have any respect woman notification in the beginning of the movie either.
-Telling Akshay that his remark was solely based on one isolated video, couple of eyewitness’ statements and blurred images, Jyoti reminded that the same happened after Badaun rape case or during Jat protests as well but no celebrity tendered any apology when those cases turned out to be false.
+In her message, Jyoti said that it felt very strange to her that an actor like Akshay Kumar had the audacity to give this message when the films he endorses shows high-end sexism and objectification of women.
+These don’t have any respect woman notification at the beginning of the movie either.
+Telling Akshay that his remark was solely based on one isolated video, a couple of eyewitness’ statements and blurred images, Jyoti reminded that the same happened after Badaun rape case or during Jat protests as well but no celebrity tendered any apology when those cases turned out to be false.

 Jyoti slammed Akshay and other celebrities for their selective humanity and for no reaction when videos of male bashing by women come to the light.
 She reminded celebrities that none of them ever felt ashamed when men were subjected to violence by women.

 Jyoti stated that the focus of celebrities like Akshay and Virat is for selling products, be it a movie or other brands they endorse.
 Their ads also objectify women or show how men can get women by using those products.
 So she felt very strange that they spoke about respecting women when they themselves don’t.

 Challenging the celebrities for their mindless messages without verification of facts, Jyoti Tiwari expressed her grave concerns as a mother of a boy.
 She reminded them that they had created a society where boys don’t get justice or share their problems and are shamed without any reason.
 She expressed her grave concern that if this mindless male bashing continues, then boys will be depressed and eventually succumb to this enormous social pressure.